becarpenter/animaIPJ/IPJautonomic.md

 itself, for example PIM (Protocol Independent Multicast).
 Instead, packets need to be secured via IPsec security associations (SA).
 For those protocols, the above script would then auto-configure the IPsec SA instead of an in-protocol key parameter.
+Such scripts are, of course, autonomic service agents by another name.

 In summary, GRASP with ANI can solve the recurring core problems of in-network automation between routers: